Poptart69420/GoshkikOS/README.md

 # GoshkikOS

-The GoshkikOS project (formerly ShitOS) is an operating system targeting x86_64.
+The GoshkikOS project is an operating system targeting x86_64.
 GoshkikOS is my first real attempt at doing OSDev, so it's bad.
 This project serves as a learning project for me, I hope to stick with it.